jakevossen5/apollo-trivia/README.md

 Contact me with any questions or ideas or anything.

 Why are there a bunch of issues I created?
-Just to keep track of thme.
+Just to keep track of them.
 If somone could help me out on some of them, would be very very appreciated.